jeremyneveu/m2-npac-grac/chapters/en/07_cmb.md

 Thermal history of the Universe
 ===============================

 The expansion of the Universe is now well described by the flat $\Lambda$CDM model ($\Omega_k^0=0$).
-The proportions of each of these components are now estimated at {cite}`Planck2018`:
+The proportions of each of these components are today evaluated at {cite}`Planck2018`:
-$$ \Omega_\Lambda^0 = 0.685,\quad \Omega_m^0=0.315$$
+$$ \Omega_m^0 = 0.3111 \pm 0.0056, \quad \Omega_\Lambda^0 = 0.6889 \pm 0.0056$$

-In this chapter, we will study the thermal history of the Universe and the evolution of its composition.
-Up to now in this course, non-relativistic matter has been treated as a single entity, slowing down the expansion of the Universe through its gravitational interaction.
-But to study its evolution with temperature and its interactions with the other components, we need to separate them into two contributions: dark matter $\Omega_{c}^0$ and baryonic matter [^baryons] $\Omega_b^0$.
-In 1933, while studying the Coma cluster, astrophysicist Fred Zwicky showed that the mass deduced from the motion of the seven galaxies that make up the cluster was 400 times greater than the mass deduced from counting luminous objects.
-This measurement was repeated in 1936 on the Virgo cluster, this time giving a factor of 200.
-However, these somewhat inaccurate measurements were forgotten until the 1970s, when astronomer Vera Rubin observed that the rotational speed of the stars in the Andromeda Galaxy was much higher than its observed luminous mass would suggest {cite:p}`Rubin1970`.
-The observation is quickly repeated for many galaxies: part of the matter making up the galaxy is therefore dark matter, escaping detection and often representing the majority of the total mass of galaxies.
-The presence of abundant dark matter can even be seen in the amplitude of the temperature anisotropies of the cosmic microwave background (see end of chapter).
-Today, it is estimated that the proportion of these two forms of cold matter is {cite}`Planck2018`:
+In this chapter, we will study the thermal history of the Universe as well as the evolution of its composition.
+Until now in this course, non-relativistic matter was treated as a single entity, slowing down the expansion of the Universe through its gravitational interaction.
+But to study its evolution with temperature and its interactions with other components, it is necessary to separate these into two contributions: dark matter $\Omega_{c}^0$ and baryonic matter[^baryons] $\Omega_b^0$.
+Indeed, in 1933, while studying the Coma cluster, astrophysicist Fred Zwicky showed that the mass deduced from the motion of the seven galaxies composing it is 400 times greater than the mass deduced from counting luminous objects.
+This measurement was repeated in 1936 on the Virgo cluster and this time gave a factor of 200.
+These somewhat imprecise measurements fell into oblivion until the 1970s, when astronomer Vera Rubin observed that the rotation speed of stars in the Andromeda Galaxy is much higher than suggested by its observed luminous mass {cite:p}`Rubin1970`.
+The observation was quickly repeated on numerous galaxies: part of the matter constituting the galaxy is therefore dark matter, escaping all detection at the time, often representing the majority of the total mass of galaxies.
+The presence of abundant dark matter is even visible in the amplitude of temperature anisotropies in the cosmic microwave background (see end of chapter).
+Today, we estimate that the proportion of these two forms of cold matter is {cite:p}`Planck2018`:
-$$ \Omega_{c}^0=0.264,\quad \Omega_b^0=0.049$$
+$$\Omega_{c}^0=0.2607 \pm 0.0020, \quad \Omega_b^0=0.0490 \pm 0.0003$$.

 Description of the primordial Universe
 --------------------------

 ### The Cosmic Microwave Background

 If the Universe is expanding today, then it was smaller in the past.
 Cosmic expansion reduces the momentum of particles by a factor $\propto a^{-1}$ and the density of particles by another $a^{-3}$.
-In the early days, the Universe was therefore hot and dense.
-There must therefore have been a moment when the Universe was hot enough for atoms to be ionised, and therefore in a plasma state where photons interact with free electrons.
-Through these frequent interactions, if thermodynamic equilibrium is reached the radiation follows a blackbody spectrum defined by the temperature of the medium (<wiki:Planck's_law>).
-During the transition from the plasma state to the neutral state, at around $3\,000\,\kelvin$ for a hydrogen gas, the Universe suddenly becomes transparent and photons propagate freely.
-This high-temperature black-body radiation is released at this instant.
+In the early times, the Universe was therefore in a hot and dense state.
+There must therefore have been a moment when the Universe was hot enough for atoms to be ionized, and therefore in a plasma state where photons interact with free electrons.
+Through these frequent interactions, if thermodynamic equilibrium is reached, the radiation follows a blackbody spectrum defined by the temperature of the medium (<wiki:Planck's_law>).
+During the transition from the plasma state to the neutral state, around $3\,000\,\kelvin$ for a hydrogen gas, the Universe suddenly becomes transparent and photons propagate freely.
+This high-temperature blackbody radiation was released at this instant.
 This so-called fossil radiation has been cooled by the expansion of the Universe.
-This cosmic microwave background was predicted in 1948 by Ralph Alpher, Robert Herman {cite:p}`Alpher1948` and George Gamow {cite:p}`Gamow1948` around $5,\kelvin$, and discovered fortuitously by Arno Penzias and Robert Wilson in 1964 {cite:p}`Penzias1965a,Penzias1965b` at a temperature of $3.5\,\kelvin$ ([](#fig:cmb_antenna)).
+This cosmic microwave background was predicted in 1948 by Ralph Alpher, Robert Herman {cite:p}`Alpher1948` and George Gamow {cite:p}`Gamow1948` around $5\,\kelvin$, and discovered fortuitously by Arno Penzias and Robert Wilson in 1964 {cite:p}`Penzias1965a,Penzias1965b` at a temperature of $3.5\,\kelvin$ ([](#fig:cmb_antenna)).

 :::{figure} ../../images/Horn_Antenna.jpg
 :name: fig:cmb_antenna